Republic of Korea Marine Corps: Founding years

-In September 1949 two rifle companies were sent to Jinju on anti-guerilla operations and in December the entire battalion was sent to Jeju-do for anti-guerilla operations following the Jeju Uprising.
-A 37mm anti-tank platoon was added to the battalion in this period.
+In September 1949 two rifle companies were sent to Jinju on anti-guerilla operations and in December the entire battalion was sent to Jeju-do for anti-guerilla operations following the Cheju rebellion.
+A 37 mm anti-tank platoon was added to the battalion in this period.

 Korean War

+During the Korean War, ROK Marine Corps earned the nickname of the '귀신 잡는 해병대' which means 'Marine Corps the Ghost Killers'.

-Following the start of the Korean War on 25 June 1950 the Kokilhun Marine rifle battalion was sent to Gunsan where they delayed the advance of the Korean People's Army (KPA) forces and earned the Marines the nickname of the Ghost Killers.
-The Marines were rapidly expanded to three battalions and redesignated as the 1st KMC Regiment and took part in fighting at Mokpo, Changhang, Chinjongri, Jinju, Namwom and Masan.
+Following the start of the Korean War on 25 June 1950, the Ko Kil-hun Unit (Marine Rifle Battalion) landed Gunsan on 16 July and Kim Sung-un Unit (Marine Rifle Battalion) landed Tongyong peninsula on 17 August where they delayed the advance of the Korean People's Army (KPA) forces, The Marines were rapidly expanded to three battalions and took part in fighting at Mokpo, Changhang, Chindongri, Jinju, Namwon and Masan.

 On 23 August the Marines landed on Kueje Island and fought a KPA force there until 15 September.

+Before the Inchon Landing, ROKMC regiment size unit was formed and attached to USMC 1st Marine Division.
+At that time, 1st Marine Division called this unit as the ROKMC 1st Marine Regiment for convenience' sake.
+(Officially, ROKMC ROKMC 1st Marine Regiment was founded on 20 December 1950.)

 On 5 September operational control of the Regiment was passed to the USMC 5th Marine Regiment and after undergoing further training by Korean Military Advisory Group (KMAG) advisers at Pusan the regiment was embarked on USS Pickaway on 12 September and sailed for Inchon.